canessaalvamiguel/lightbend-scala-language-professional/exercises/exercises/src/test/resources/README.md

-define-a-field
+define-a-method

-# Exercise 4 > Define a Field
+# Exercise 5 > Define a Method

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.